Corporate Governance

 Gecoss Corporation (Tokyo Stock Exchange, Prime Market)

-Shinagawa Refractories Co., Ltd. (Tokyo Stock Exchange, Prime Market)
+Shinagawa Refra Co., Ltd. (Tokyo Stock Exchange, Prime Market)

-Shinagawa Refractories Co., Ltd. is mainly engaged in the manufacture and sale of refractories as well as engineering services such as furnace design and construction.
+At the Ordinary General Meeting of Shareholders held in June 2025, it was resolved that its trade name would change from Shinagawa Refractories Co., Ltd. to Shinagawa Refra Co., Ltd., effective October 1, 2025.
+Shinagawa Refra Co., Ltd. is mainly engaged in the manufacture and sale of refractories as well as engineering services such as furnace design and construction.
 Shinagawa Shirorenga, the predecessor of the company, was listed on the 1st Section of the Tokyo Stock Exchange in May 1949 and subsequently became an affiliate of JFE Steel Corporation.
-As of March 31, 2024, the JFE Group holds 34.9% shares of Shinagawa Refractories Co., Ltd.
+As of March 31, 2025, the JFE Group holds 34.9% shares of Shinagawa Refractories Co., Ltd.

 Nippon Chuzo K.K.
 (Tokyo Stock Exchange, Standard Market)